 The contract with Linden Accountants is regulated by the Parliamentary authorities.
 At the end of each calendar year, through her Paying Agent, Molly provides a detailed reconciliation of the monies received for Parliamentary Assistance to the European Parliament.
 These are reviewed by the Parliamentary authorities and formally signed off if correct.

-Molly’s team is currently made up of eight people, some working full time and some working part time:
+Molly’s team is currently made up of six people, some working full time and some working part time:

 South West staff

-Media Officer – based in Exeter/Bristol (30 hours a week)
+Media Officer – based in Exeter (30 hours a week)

-Regional Liaison Officer (Devon and Cornwall, 15 hours a week)
+Regional Liaison Officer for Devon and Cornwall (14 hours a week)